Mark Hankins moves into administrative position after elevating men's golf program

 The Iowa Men's Golf team meets with the media before this weekend's Hawkeye Invitational

-Entering his eighth season as head men's golf coach at the University of Iowa, Mark Hankins has established the Hawkeye program at the national level.
-Under Hankins' guidance, Iowa has advanced to NCAA competition each of the last six seasons, including a tie for 10th place at the NCAA Championships in 2011, the highest finish in the history of Hawkeye men's golf.
+Mark Hankins established the Hawkeye program at the national level during his seven years as head men's golf coach at the University of Iowa.
+Under Hankins' guidance, Iowa advanced to NCAA competition each of the last six seasons, including a tie for 10th place at the NCAA Championships in 2011, the highest finish in the history of Hawkeye men's golf.

 Hankins, a native of Mt.
 Pleasant, Iowa, took over the Hawkeye program in 2007 after seven years as the head coach at Michigan State.